bocadilloproject/react-example/README.md

 To learn more, see create-react-app's [documentation](https://facebook.github.io/create-react-app/docs/production-build).

-Now all the JavaScript and static assets have been built and minified, and no longer need to be watched for changes or rebuilt.

 You can now serve the whole React app and all of its static assets with Bocadillo: